9611 SE 36th Street

 Mercer Island, WA 98040

-While the benefits of predictable, gridlock-free travel to Seattle or Bellevue are pretty apparent, the construction of any large public works project also brings some adjustments for residents.
+While the benefits of predictable, gridlock-free travel to Seattle or Bellevue are desirable, the construction of any large public works project also brings some adjustments for residents.
+Typically, in the case of Sound Transit, various temporary and permanent measures (such as traffic control measures, parking, local transit options to reach rail stations, etc) are agreed upon to mitigate for impacts of rail-related construction and operation.

 |Light Rail Outreach Meeting|